 Yet, they often have to pay a higher price than an FBA seller, since they have to store, pack, and ship their products on their own.

-Furthermore, what costs FBM sellers more are Opportunity costs.
+What costs FBM sellers more are Opportunity Costs.

 If you haven't heard of Opportunity Costs yet, here's what it is: